vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

   make a `/refund` call, and it then takes several days before the amount is available in the customer's account.
-* With "reserve capture" it is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc).
+* With "reserve capture" it is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc.).
   It is also possible to capture the full amount with multiple captures ("partial capture").